BrachioLab/universal_llm/README.md

 ## Notes

-- API keys should be configured securely, not hardcoded in the source code
+- API keys should be configured securely, not hardcoded in the source code.
+  Please create a `.env` directory which contains your API keys.
-- The module is designed to be used with the vLLM framework for local models
+- The module is designed to be used with the vLLM framework for local models.